 Please read the following Rice University Recruiting Policies carefully.
 Contact us if you have questions or need more information about any of the following policies.

+The CCD utilizes the career management platform Handshake for all job postings and on-campus recruiting events, including career expos, information sessions, interviews, and coffee chats.
+All on-campus recruiting and jobs must be posted through Handshake, which are then reviewed and approved by the Center for Career Development (CCD).
 The Center for Career Development may review job descriptions posted by any employer for appropriateness and content, and reserves the right to remove any job postings and descriptions without notice or explanation to the employer.
-Additionally, the CCD reserves the right to decline or disable an employer account at any time that has reoccurring negative employee reviews posted online.
+The CCD does not post positions on Handshake that are commission only, require students to work in a residential home (babysitting, tutoring, etc.), or require any upfront costs.
+Third-party recruiters must disclose the company they are representing if they post their job position on Handshake.
+Additionally, the CCD reserves the right to decline or disable an employer account at any time that has recurring negative employee reviews posted online.

 The Center for Career Development (CCD) adheres to the National Association of Colleges and Employers (NACE) policy on recruiting that requires all recruiting activity (including all presentations, interview sessions, and employer-sponsored events on- or off-campus) to be alcohol-free.

 The CCD reserves the right to enact consequences for violations of any of these policies.
 Violations and their consequences will be reviewed on a case-by-case basis.
 Consequences include loss of access to Handshake, loss of support for on-campus recruiting, and flagging employers on Handshake for violations.